Spread your wings into the wonderful world of birds and get spotting! Which birds do you share your neighbourhood with?

 Are you doing this activity as part of your ild Challenge?
 Find out how you are progressing – are you getting closer to gold?

 Did you know: that feathers are made of something called keratin - the same stuff as your fingernails?

 What you will need

-Spotting birds is pretty easy and all you really need is a sharp pair of eyes!
-However, if you'd like to take a closer look at the feathered-friends you find, you'll need:
+Spotting birds is pretty easy and all you really need is to be really aware of your surroundings and the places birds like to hang out!
+However, if you'd like to take a closer look at the feathered friends you find, you'll need:

 - Activity sheet (download in: English, Cymraeg, Bilingual)